ukrainian-carpentries/ukrainian-carpentries.github.io/en/README.md

 - help to share information about this project, and join the global Carpentries community

 See also the [translated CONTRIBUTING.md file](https://github.com/ukrainian-carpentries/git-novice/blob/l10n_main/locale/uk/CONTRIBUTING.md) from the "Version control with Git" lesson.
+Additionally, for those who are starting to work with [Crowdin](https://crowdin.com/) there is a [guidance here](https://github.com/ukrainian-carpentries/translation-guide/blob/main/UkrainianCarpentriesTranslationGuide.pdf).

 ## Contacts